MichaelCrawley1/metallicaTourProject/README.md

 <br/>

-I was finding in the admin section of this web project that when the, 'administrator' selects an image to upload but then for whatever reason changes his/her mind on the image uploaded, the aforementioned [W3schools](https://www.w3schools.com/php/php_file_upload.asp) solution meant the image was already stored in the site image directory and couldn't be taken out.
+I was finding in the admin section of this web project that when the, 'administrator' selects an image to upload but then for whatever reason changes his/her mind on the image uploaded, the aforementioned [W3schools](https://www.w3schools.com/php/php_file_upload.asp) solution meant the image was already stored in the site's image directory and couldn't be taken out.

 <br/>